-Within the past few years, the club enlargers were donated to an educational institution so that all activities have become entirely digital.
+Several years ago the club enlargers were donated to an educational institution so that all activities have become entirely digital.
 Currently, there are 65 members and a waiting list to join.
 The members elect a committee at the AGM and the club is operated by a formal constitution.
 Although the membership is a predominately male there are active and talented female members.
 The youngest member is in his early twenties and the oldest is probably in his eighties.
 Members come from all walks of life.
 By occupation, many are retired although others have demanding work lives.

 On most weeks an external guest speaker will present his or her work in print or projected form.
 In addition, there are five competition evenings where members submit digital images and prints for adjudication by a judge.
 Every year there are nights given over to the display of members work and practical nights held for educational purposes.

 The club meets at Milngavie Community Library and Education Centre

 Allander Rd, Milngavie, Glasgow G62 8PN.
 (Image source: Openstreetmap)

 Location on larger map Map

 Historical Origins and Development of the Club by R. Cumming